 3. Get cash back by using Ibotta and Checkout51.
 Ibotta is an awesome app that works for just about any popular grocery store and some retail stores and theaters allow you to earn cash back is called Ibotta.
 In the first 3 months of using it, I made $77!
 Ibotta is like a mobile coupon app/rebate machine.
 When you buy something being sponsored by Ibotta and the store you bought it at you will earn cash back.
 At the end of your shopping trip to redeem an item you need to follow a quick process of learning a fact, watching a short clip, or sharing it on Facebook.
 After that, you simply take a quick photo of your receipt and the product you bought and the cash will be credited to your account.
 Plus, if you sign up and redeem your first purchase/item you will receive a $2.00 bonus which is a pretty great deal.
 Click here to sign up for Ibotta.

-Use Checkout51 Another free app (also a website if you don’t have a smart phone).
+Use Checkout51 Another free app (also a website if you don’t have a smartphone).
 It is very similar to Ibotta but it can be used with any store.
 I’ve tested it and It works great!
 Plus, unlike Ibotta, it isn’t stored exclusive, which is great for people who live in smaller towns and that don’t shop at big chain grocery stores.
 You can get cash back on milk, eggs, and other everyday groceries.
-I use this and Ibotta together as well as well as price match it and use a coupon.
+I use this and Ibotta together as well as a price match it and use a coupon.
 Using all these methods I save a ton.
 And I sometimes get items for free!
 Sign up for Checkout51 here!